AhmedMYassin/Lane_Detection/writeup.md

 7. We apply the same steps for videos as we apply the same pipeline for each frame.

 * Check the test images [here](https://github.com/AhmedMYassin/Lane_Detection/tree/master/test_images) then check the output images [here](https://github.com/AhmedMYassin/Lane_Detection/tree/master/test_images_output)
-* Check the test videos [here](https://github.com/AhmedMYassin/Lane_Detection/tree/master/test_videos) then check the output vidoes [here](https://github.com/AhmedMYassin/Lane_Detection/tree/master/test_videos_output)
+* Check the test videos [here](https://github.com/AhmedMYassin/Lane_Detection/tree/master/test_videos) then check the output videos [here](https://github.com/AhmedMYassin/Lane_Detection/tree/master/test_videos_output)

 ### 2. Potential Shortcoming

 Tuned parameters is the main shortcoming of this code.
-If we have a closer look on these tuned parameters, we will find that the whole process will fail if enviromnement changes:
+If we have a closer look on these tuned parameters, we will find that the whole process will fail if environment changes:

 1. Driving in the morning needs different edge detection parameters to the ones needed for driving in the night.